-Serbia: Gazprom announces first work contracts for South Stream project line in Serbia29.
-May 2014. / News Serbia Energy
+Serbia: Gazprom announces first work contracts for South Stream project line in Serbia, News Serbia Energy

 Tender for selection of a contractor for building a section of the South Stream pipeline in Serbia has been completed and will soon be signed a contract with contractors, the Russian national company Gazprom stated.